Tinker, tailor, theologian, spy—even the gifted John Le Carré couldn’t have written this!

 When a man is getting better he understands more and more clearly the evil that is still left in him.
 When a man is getting worse he understands his own badness less and less.
 A moderately bad man knows he is not very good: a thoroughly bad man thinks he is all right.
 This is common sense, really.
 You understand sleep when you are awake, not while you are sleeping.
 You can see mistakes in arithmetic when your mind is working properly: while you are making them you cannot see them.
 You can understand the nature of drunkenness when you are sober, not when you are drunk.
 Good people know about both good and evil: bad people do not know about either.

 -C.S.
 Lewis, Mere Christianity

 It is no secret that Cambridge and Oxford were a hotbed of intrigue and espionage during World War II.
-Known for passing on information to the Soviets during the war (and beyond), the Cambridge Spy Ring were Kim Philby (cryptonym: Stanley), Donald Duart Maclean (cryptonym: Homer), Guy Burgess (cryptonym: Hicks) and Anthony Blunt (cryptonym: Johnson), with the possibility of John Cairncross.
+Known for passing on information to the Soviets during the war (and beyond), the Cambridge Spy Ring was Kim Philby (cryptonym: Stanley), Donald Duart Maclean (cryptonym: Homer), Guy Burgess (cryptonym: Hicks), and Anthony Blunt (cryptonym: Johnson), with the possibility of John Cairncross.